Rico Blanco: Solo career

-Your Universe (2008-2011)
+Your Universe (2008–2011)

 On June 12, 2008, Warner Music Philippines, launched Rico Blanco's first single "Yugto" which marked his entry in the Filipino music industry as a solo artist.
 Critics and music fans immediately hail it as a "neo-epic".
 The song won a host of awards, among them 4 major Awit awards including Song of the Year.
 His first album titled Your Universe was released on August 8, 2008.
 The 10-track CD is a unique fusion of diverse sounds, among them the ethno-rock "Yugto", the heart-tugging title track "Your Universe", the rockabilly/punk feel of "Ayuz", the sweet, Pinoy-folk "Para Hindi Ka Mawala", and the sing-along anthem "Antukin".
 Also notable is his return to his roots as a keyboard player as evidenced by the infusion of synthesizer and electronic elements throughout the album.
 Incidentally, Warner Music Philippines are known for disbanding bands and turning their respective lead vocalists into solo artists.

-Rico's live band was usually composed of Robert de la Cruz (of Queso and Skychurch) on drums and Ricci Gurango (formerly of Hungry Young Poets and Mojofly) on bass, while Rico plays guitars and keyboards.
+Blanco's live band was usually composed of Robert de la Cruz (of Queso and Skychurch) on drums and Ricci Gurango (formerly of Hungry Young Poets and Mojofly) on bass, while Blanco plays guitars and keyboards.
 Many other session musicians join him on stage from time to time.

 In November 2008, Blanco won the "Vocalist of the Year" award in the NU Rock Awards.
 In December 2008, he was heralded RX93.1 "OPM Solo Artist of the Year".
 He also opened for Myx Mo 2008 and performed "Yugto".
 Aside from his band, The Mandaluyong Children's Choir, Manila Symphony Orchestra, Kulintangan musicians (headed by Malou Matute), and various Percussionists (headed by Iggy de Dios), all performed with him.
 The opening set was touted to be the biggest in the event's history.